 “Signage is the wow moment of arrival – it’s how you know that you are there.”

-The most ideal form of intuitive wayfinding is to have a visible destination.
-This could be the ultimate destination, or it could be a waypoint that helps guide one to their ultimate destination.
+The ideal form of intuitive wayfinding is to have a visible destination.
+This could be the ultimate destination, or it could be a waypoint that helps guide one to the ultimate destination.
 This strategy requires that each destination is clear and that successive destinations are revealed as one moves along a path.
 A good example of this strategy can be seen at the Ford Orientation Center at George Washington’s Mount Vernon.
-As visitors enter the building, they are immediately drawn to a grouping of statues of the first family.
+As visitors enter the building, they are immediately drawn to statues of the first family.
 As they arrive at the statues, the rest of the space is revealed with a direct view to other interpretive opportunities throughout the building, thereby intuitively moving visitors through the building and toward their ultimate destination—George Washington’s estate and mansion.

 Understanding human nature is essential to intuitive wayfinding.
 In the interpretive world, there is a commonly held belief that people’s intuition is to turn or move to the right.
 It’s a bit of a “chicken and egg” discussion about whether our environments have conditioned us to turn right versus some subliminal tendency.
 However, I think it is fair—at least in the United States—to assume people tend to move to the right, given equal choices (see Do You Really "Always Turn Right?").
 Other examples of human nature include the tendency to follow/stay on the widest, most improved path and the fact that people tend to be more aware of things at eye level—think of merchandising at your local supermarket.
 When designing spaces to be intuitively navigated, it is important to consider all of these and other aspects of human nature.